Encarnación, Paraguay

 and a population of 106,842 (2022 Census), and the Greater Encarnacion area has a population of around 200,000.
 Encarnación is the third-largest city of Paraguay.
-The city was originally named Nuestra Señora de la Anunciación de Itapúa, and is considered the capital of summer by most of its inhabitants.
+The city was originally named Nuestra Señora de la Anunciación de Itapúa.

 Encarnación is connected to the Argentine city of Posadas by the San Roque González de Santa Cruz Bridge and the International Train.
 The city is located on Route 1, some 370 km (225 miles) from Asunción, and located on Route 6, some 280 km (175 miles) from Ciudad del Este.
 Due to its proximity, many Argentines travel to the city.
 The city is an important financing centre of Paraguay and maintains a commercial relationship with Argentine Posadas.

-The Teniente Amin Ayub Gonzalez Airport (IATA: ENO, ICAO: SGEN), at coordinates 27°13′23″S 55°50′03″W, is 12 kilometres from the city, is the third most important airport of the country.
-Encarnación was a host city for the 2003 Futsal Men's World Cup.
+The Teniente Amin Ayub Gonzalez Airport (IATA: ENO, ICAO: SGEN), at coordinates 27°13′23″S 55°50′03″W, is 12 kilometres from the city and is the third most important airport of the country.

-Demography
+Demographics

-Encarnación is the capital of the department of Itapúa and has a total population of 93,497 and an urban population of 67,173 according to the 2002 National Census.
+Encarnación is the capital of the department of Itapúa.
+According to the 2002 National Census, Encarnación has a total population of 93,497 and an urban population of 67,173.

 Most of the inhabitants are of mixed Spanish and Amerindian descent as in the rest of Paraguay but there are also minorities of Germans, Ukrainians and Poles.

 The city has the largest settlement of Ukrainians in Paraguay.

 History

 The mission called Anunciación de Itapua was founded by the Paraguayan Jesuit San Roque González de Santa Cruz on 25 March 1615, on the southern side of the Paraná river.
 That mission was relocated to the north side in the current location of the city in 1703 under the name Encarncación de Itapua.
 It gained in importance after the coming of the railway in 1894.

 In 1926, a destructive F5 tornado devastated the city, killing at least 300 and injuring around 500.
 It is the deadliest tornado in South American history.

-On February 20, 1931, a student-worker group led by Obdulio Barthe took the city of Encarnación and declared it a "revolutionary commune", Encarnación Commune, under the leadership of popular assemblies.
+On 20 February 1931, a student-worker group led by Obdulio Barthe took the city of Encarnación and declared it a "revolutionary commune", Encarnación Commune, under the leadership of popular assemblies.

 In 1957, the city was made the seat of the Roman Catholic Diocese of Encarnación.

 Because of its mild climate Encarnación is often called "The Pearl of the South".

 Encarnación was the birthplace of Alfredo Stroessner, general and head of state of Paraguay from 1954 to 1989.

-Lately, the city experienced a radical change, with the loss of the "Zona Baja" because the "Plan de Terminación Yacyretá" (Termination plan of Yacyretá) giving way to a renewed modern city with wide avenues and bridges.
+The city has recently experienced a radical change, The "Plan de Terminación Yacyretá" (Termination plan of Yacyretá) resulted in the loss of the "Zona Baja", which gave way to a renewed modern city with wide avenues and bridges.

+Encarnación was a host city for the 2003 Futsal Men's World Cup.

 In 2015, Encarnación was Paraguay's third city with a growing economy and a multicultural and cosmopolitan population.
 Affordable contracts for work in certain business places, as bars, restaurants, discos and casinos, are easy to find in Encarnación.